Salsa class Havana Cuba

 But what do we do with plans?
 We change them; that’s what we do, if the first plan turns out to be crap.

-PS: At the end of this article, you can check out my salsa skills by the end of 2023!
+PS: At the end of this article, you can check out my current salsa skills!

 Salsa Class Havana Vieja at Casona Del Son